opensearch-project/OpenSearch/CONTRIBUTING.md

 them.

 #### `plugins`
-Officially supported plugins to Elasticsearch.
+Officially supported plugins to RENAMEME.
 We decide that a feature should be a plugin rather than shipped as a module because we feel that it is only important to a subset of users, especially if it requires extra dependencies.